SpecDD

 Must:

-The implementation should carefully validate every possible kind of user input in a robust and production-quality way before it makes any calls to downstream services or external providers.
+The implementation should carefully validate every possible kind of trip input in a robust and production-quality way before it writes anything anywhere.

 Good task: